 The City of Anna Maria is located on the northern end of Anna Maria Island.

 Anna Maria Island is a barrier island on the west coast of Florida, neighbored by the Gulf of Mexico and Tampa Bay.
-Anna Maria is a sleepy town which invites travelers to plenty of laid-back tourist attractions, gorgeous sunsets, and white sandy beaches.
+Anna Maria is a sleepy town which invites travelers to plenty of laid-back tourist attractions, gorgeous sunsets and white sandy beaches.
 The island maintains a chill vibe with speed limits that top 35 mph.
 The island is 7 miles long and 2 miles wide at its widest parts.
 The beach is usually close since the island is so narrow.
-The Anna Maria Island Chamber of Commerce offers a lovely brochure and map that we recommend to anyone new to the area.
+The Anna Maria Island Chamber of Commerce offers a lovely brochure and map https://www.annamariaislandchamber.org/

 If you’re staying in the northern City of Anna Maria, there is plenty to do.
-Most vacation rentals are limited and run from Saturday to Saturday with a check-in time of just after 4 pm.
-You can easily walk everywhere in this city.
+Most vacation rentals are limited and run from Saturday to Saturday with a check in time of just after 4pm.
+You can walk everywhere in this city.
 Pine Ave is considered the front door to the City and is about 5 blocks wide and runs from the Gulf to the Bay.
 There are lots of restaurants, shops and historic sites to visit.
-The Sandbar is very popular with guests for dining because they offer outside seating on the Gulf of Mexico.
+The Sandbar is very popular with guests for dinning because they offer outside seating on the Gulf of Mexico. https://www.sandbardining.com/